findarace/docs/README.md

 The json response will always return a `data` property which is an array of the matching event objects and a `meta` property which is an object with information on the request `pagination`.

-The following properties are available for every api request and the `pagination` object contains the following properties:
+The following properties are available for every API request and the `pagination` object contains the following properties:

 <table class="table" width="100%">
 <thead>